-LGBQ&T+ survey participants ranked mental health as the second most important community priority.
-They ranked transgender people as the second most important population to focus on, and LGBQ as the third most important population.

-Survey participants were asked how their mental health is compared to last year.
-Of the LGBQ&T+ participants, 26.69% reported that their mental health was a lot or a little worse compared to last year where 18.51% of Heterosexual participants said their mental health was a lot or a little worse than last year.

-In terms of barriers to accessing mental health care, 35.17% said that they can't access mental health services compared to heterosexual participants, where only 12.24% said they can't access services.
+- LGBQ&T+ survey participants ranked mental health as the second most important community priority.
+They ranked transgender people as the second most important population to focus on, and LGBQ as the third most important population. - Survey participants were asked how their mental health is compared to last year.
+Of the LGBQ&T+ survey participants, 26.69% reported that their mental health was a lot or a little worse compared to last year, whereas 18.51% of heterosexual survey participants said their mental health was a lot or a little worse than last year. - In terms of barriers to accessing mental health care, 35.17% of survey participants reported that they can't access mental health services, compared to heterosexual participants, where only 12.24% said they can't access services.

-Of the LGBQ&T+ participants, 22.88% reported they have faced discrimination by a doctor, additionally just over 20% are scared to visit a doctor because they feel embarrassed or ashamed.
+Of the LGBQ&T+ participants, 22.88% reported they have faced discrimination by a doctor; additionally, just over 20% are scared to visit a doctor because they feel embarrassed or ashamed.